open-telemetry/opentelemetry-specification/specification/trace/api.md

 - An API to record a single `Event` where the `Event` properties are passed as arguments.
 This MAY be called `AddEvent`.
-  This API takes the name of the event, optional `Attributes` and an optional `Timestamp` which can be used to specify the time at which the event occurred.
+  This API takes the name of the event, optional `Attributes` and an optional `Timestamp` which can be used to specify the time at which the event occurred, either as individual parameters or as an immutable object encapsulating them, whichever is most appropriate for the language.
 If no custom timestamp is provided by the user, the implementation automatically sets the time at which this API is called on the event.

 Events SHOULD preserve the order in which they are recorded.
 This will typically match the ordering of the events' timestamps,